cloudevents/spec/cloudevents/extensions/verifiability.md

 * *In [CloudEvent's type system](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#type-system) a `Timestamp`'s string encoding is [RFC 3339](https://tools.ietf.org/html/rfc3339).
 This means that verification of the `time` Context Attribute can only be done with second precision, even though an SDK might allow passing in a timestamp with nanosecond precision.*
 * *In [CloudEvent's official Protocol Buffers format](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/cloudevents.proto#L57), the `time` Context Attribute is encoded as a `google.protobuf.Timestamp` and hence does not include time zone information (which RFC 3339 would allow).
 For interoperability with CloudEvent setups using the Protocol Buffers format, time zone information is ignored in the signing and verification process.*
 * *The signature covers the exact byte representation of the event data.
 Intermediaries that deserialize and reserialize event data (e.g., reformatting JSON whitespace or reordering keys) will invalidate the signature.
-Implementations that route signed events MUST preserve the original byte sequence of the event data.*
+Deployments requiring end-to-end verifiability SHOULD avoid such intermediaries or accept re-signing at trust boundaries.*

 ## Verification Walkthrough